cloudobserver/ammas-tour-info/README.md

 These black carpets were 12 feet wide in continuous pieces across the stage (32 feet) with quite a bit of overlap and were taped to the stage.
 Using large pieces of carpet (12 feet by 32 feet) is a huge advantage because much less gaffers tape is needed, saving money.

-These carpets didn't get wrinkled during four programs over two days, probably due to being larger pieces and due to having a large number of chairs holding it in place.
+These carpets didn't get wrinkled during four programs over two days, probably due to being larger pieces and due to having a large number of chairs holding them in place.

 ![Black stage carpets - DC 2015](/images/stage_w_black_carpet.jpg)

 ## Gaffers tape and taping the stage
 For each venue, the local devotees need to provide tape for taping the carpets to the stage.
-To tape the stage requires about 8 rolls of 3 inch red gaffers tape.
-The number of rolls varies depending on the size of the stage and the number and size of carpet sections.
-More tape will be required if the stage is large or if the carpets are smaller and more numerous.
+To tape the stage requires about 8 rolls of 3 inch red gaffers tape, "Pro Gaff" brand.
+More rolls of tape will be required if the stage is large or if the carpets are smaller and more numerous.

-Besides the first 8 rolls of tape, if the stage needs to be re-taped for any reason,more gaffers tape will be needed.
-For example, sometimes due to scheduling conflicts, the program needs to be relocated from one ballroom to another.
-This requires setting up the stage all over again including re-taping which takes 8 more rolls of tape.
+Besides the first 8 rolls, if the stage needs to be re-taped for any reason, more tape will be needed.
+For example, if the program needs to be relocated from one ballroom to another, the stage will need to be set up and re-taped again, which takes 8 more rolls of tape.
 Another example is when the carpet becomes wrinkled during darshan.
 Then some of the carpets need to be re-taped.
-The number of rolls depends on the extent of the problem.
-If the stage needs to be made smaller larger, such as during Devi bhava setup, more rolls of tape will be needed.
+The amount of tape depends on the extent of the problem.
+If the stage needs to be made smaller, such as when setting up for Devi bhava, some re-taping will be necessary, thus more tape will be needed.

-The tape must be Pro Gaff brand and 3 inches wide and RED.
+The gaffers tape must be "Pro Gaff" brand and 3 inches wide and RED.
 Other brands are not acceptable due prior experience of tape residue embedding into the carpets.

 [Good place to buy red gaffers tape](http://www.thetapeworks.com/tape/index.php?main_page=product_info&products_id=67)

-The local devotees also need to provide 2 rolls of 1 inch wide Pro Gaff brand gaffers tape for marking the darshan lines.
+The local devotees also need to provide 2 rolls of 1 inch wide "Pro Gaff" brand gaffers tape for marking the darshan lines.
 This is for Hansa.
-It has to be Pro Gaff brand and 1 inch wide and white.
+It has to be "Pro Gaff" brand and 1 inch wide and white.
 Other brands are not acceptable.

 [Good place to buy white gaffers tape for darshan lines](http://www.thetapeworks.com/tape/index.php?main_page=product_info&products_id=42)